brianjhuang/CryptoWho/README.md

 To install, place your OS-appropriate executable in a directory locatable by your PATH.

-### YouTube Data API
+### API Key Setup

 Our codebase uses the YouTube Data API to download video metadata, comments, and for many other purposes like searching YouTube and grabbing recommendations.
+We use the OpenAI API to provide snippets and retrieve classification labels for our downloaded videos.

 It is important that you create an API key for the YouTube Data API and set it in the configuration files of our codebase.
 You can enable the YouTube Data API for your Google account and obtain an API key following the steps <a href="https://developers.google.com/youtube/v3/getting-started">here</a>.

+You can fetch your OpenAI API key from <a href="https://openai.com/blog/openai-api/">here</a>.:

-Once you have a **YouTube Data API Key**, please set the ```YOUTUBE_DATA_API_KEY``` variable in your environment:
+Once you have both API keys, please set the ```YOUTUBE_DATA_API_KEY``` and ```OPEN_AI_KEY``` variable in your environment:

 You can do so by going to your home directory and running the following command: